 The surgeon should have an understanding of basic general anesthesia principles.
 The primary goal of general anesthesia is rendering a patient unconscious and unable to feel painful stimuli while controlling autonomic reflexes.
 There are 5 main classes of anesthetic agents: intravenous (IV) anesthetics, inhalational anesthetics, IV sedatives, synthetic opioids, and neuromuscular blocking drugs.
 Each of the classes has particular strengths and weaknesses in attaining the primary goal of general anesthesia.
 Knowing these characteristics as well as key side effects can prove beneficial for surgeons.

 Patients undergoing surgical procedures that require deep relaxation for long periods of time are best suited for general anesthesia as long as there are no contraindications.
 Surgeries that are unable to be adequately anesthetized with local or regional anesthesia require general anesthesia.
 Operations that are likely to result in significant blood loss or in which breathing will be affected necessitate general anesthesia.
 Uncooperative patients are also better treated with general anesthesia even for smaller procedures.
-Medications that provide deep relaxation usually cause at least some degree of respiratory depression.
 Patient preference can also influence the decision to undergo anesthesia.

-There are no absolute contraindications to general anesthesia.
+There are no absolute contraindications to general anesthesia other than patient refusal.
 However, there are many relative contraindications.
-The patient’s who plan to undergo general anesthesia should undergo preoperative evaluation by the anesthesia provider.
-This evaluation involves a review of the patient’s medical comorbidities, heart/lung/kidney function, and pregnancy/smoking status.
+Relative contraindications include patients with medical conditions that are not optimized prior to elective surgery, patients with a difficult airway, or other significant comorbidities (severe aortic stenosis, significant pulmonary disease, CHF, etc.), undergoing procedures that could be done with a regional or neuraxial technique, therefore, avoiding airway manipulation and physiologic changes associated with general anesthesia.
+The patients who plan to undergo general anesthesia should undergo preoperative evaluation by the anesthesia provider.
+This evaluation involves a review of the patient’s prior anesthetic history, medical comorbidities, heart/lung/kidney function, and pregnancy/smoking status.
 The patient’s medical condition is maximized preoperatively if at all possible.
-For example, a patient with unstable angina should undergo cardiac catheterization or bypass prior to any elective surgery.
+For example, a patient with unstable angina should undergo cardiac catheterization or bypass prior to any elective surgery..
+While not contraindications for general anesthesia, it is imperative to determine if a patient has a personal, or family, history of malignant hyperthermia and pseudocholinesterase deficiency as these medical conditions require advanced planning to minimize patient morbidity and mortality if they require general anesthesia.